-Similarly, the London-based International Institute for Strategic Studies found in a May 2007 report that "at least some of Khan's associates appear to have escaped law enforcement attention and could ... resume their black-market business."57
+Similarly, the London-based International Institute for Strategic Studies found in a May 2007 report that "at least some of Khan's associates appear to have escaped law enforcement attention and could ... resume their black-market business."

 Asked about Pakistan's cooperation in investigating the network, Burns acknowledged that the United States has not had "personal, consistent access" to Khan, but added that he did not "have all the details of everything we've done."
-Similarly, the International Atomic Energy Agency (IAEA) has not yet been able to interview Khan directly, according to an agency official.
-However, Islamabad has responded to written questions from the IAEA and has been cooperative in its investigation of Iran's nuclear program.58 Khan himself told Dawn News TV May 29, 2008, that he would not cooperate with U.S. or IAEA investigators.

-A Pakistani Foreign Office spokesperson told reporters in May 2006 that the government considered the Khan investigation "closed" - a position that Islamabad continues to maintain.
+Similarly, the IAEA has not yet been able to interview Khan directly, according to an agency official.
+However, Islamabad has responded to written questions from the IAEA and has been cooperative in its investigation of Iran's nuclear program.
+Khan himself told Dawn News TV May 29, 2008, that he would not cooperate with U.S. or IAEA investigators.
+A Pakistani Foreign Office spokesperson told reporters in May 2006 that the government considered the Khan investigation "closed"-a position an Office spokesperson reiterated February 6, 2009.